Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworld/helloworldintro.md

 1. Select `NetworkManager`.
 1. Inside the `NetworkManager` component tab, locate the  `NetworkPrefabs` field.
 1. Click `+` to create a slot.
-1. Drag this player prefab from above into the new empty slot
+1. Drag this player Prefab from above into the new empty slot

   :::important
-  When you select the **Default Player Prefab** , you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
-If you don't have any prefab set as `Default Player Prefab` the game will crash on client connect.
+  When you select the **Default Player Prefab** , you are telling the library that when a client connects to the game, automatically spawn this Prefab as the character for the connecting client.
+If you don't have any Prefab set as `Default Player Prefab` the game will crash on client connect.
   :::

   :::note